lazydynamics/Gears.jl/docs/src/architecture/index.md

 ## Architecture Principles

 1. **Virtual Time First**: All scheduling operates in virtual time, which can optionally sync with real time
-2. **Job Autonomy**: Jobs decide when to execute based on their own logic and the current time
+2. **Job Autonomy**: Jobs decide when to execute based on their own logic when invoked by the scheduler
 3. **Scheduler Coordination**: The scheduler coordinates between clocks and jobs, calling `progress!()` on jobs at appropriate times
 4. **Multiple Dispatch**: Different job types and schedulers can have specialized behaviors through Julia's multiple dispatch system